aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.sevenzip/sevenziparchive/save/_index.md

 ## Remarks

 It is possible to save an archive to the same path as it was loaded from.
-However, this is not recommended because this approach uses copying to temporary file.
+However, this is not recommended because this approach uses copying to a temporary file.

 ## Examples